 Q: How much protein do I need daily?

 A: Most patients need 60-80 grams daily, but some may require more depending on their response to surgery or their type of operation.
 Your dietitian can provide more detailed information.
-(1)

 Q: How should I get my protein?
 With shakes?
 Bars?
 What if I’m a vegetarian?

 You may find it helpful to calculate your daily protein intake to be sure you’re not falling short.
 As you are able to tolerate more regular foods, you get a higher portion of the requirement during regular meals and supplements become less necessary.
-(1)

 Q: What happens if I don’t take in enough protein?

 A: The body needs additional protein during the period of rapid weight loss to maintain your muscle mass.
 Protein is also required for your metabolism to occur.

-Q: Why is fluid intake important?
+(1) Q: Why is fluid intake important?

 You can tell if you’re getting enough fluid is if you’re making clear, light-colored urine 5-10 times per day.
-Signs of dehydration can be thirst, headache, hard stools or dizziness upon sitting or standing up.
+Signs of dehydration can be thirst, headache, hard stools, or dizziness upon sitting or standing up.
 You should contact your surgeon’s office if you are unable to drink enough fluid to stay hydrated.
-(1)